 For me personally, it took years before I found a serum with Retinol that worked for my skin.
 All the others had caused me not just irritation and redness.
 But also such bad breakouts that I could not continue using them without risking to get scared.

 Now, I have very sensitive skin, and there are many ingredients that I don’t tolerate.
 But if you happen to be super sensitive like I am.
 Or if you just want to know one of the best serums out there.
-I recommend this one from Murad.
-And if you want to read my full review of it, you can read this post.
+I recommend this one from Murad (my full review is found here).

 Is retinol an exfoliant?